darkhelmet/verboselogging/posts/finally-mapreduce-for-profit.md

 MongoDB and CouchDB.

 Using MongoDB seemed like the natural choice to start getting into these databases.
-We’re not using this in production, it was just a side project for me between work and home to learn MongoDB.
+We're not using this in production, it was just a side project for me between work and home to learn MongoDB.

-Anyway, enough history, let’s reduce some maps!
+Anyway, enough history, let's reduce some maps!
 Or whatever…

-So let’s pretend we are making a CodeBaby Conversation for **Fizzbin Cloud Services** and the problem they are having is that not enough people are signing up for their **Super Fantastic Cloud Hosting**.
+So let's pretend we are making a CodeBaby Conversation for **Fizzbin Cloud Services** and the problem they are having is that not enough people are signing up for their **Super Fantastic Cloud Hosting**.
 So we make them a conversation, and start getting metrics back.
 We load them